Rachel Drummond, MEd

 While an advanced degree in engineering is typically not required for licensure, there are several advantages to earning a master’s or doctoral degree in engineering.
 Advanced degrees allow engineering professionals to show their dedication to the discipline, specialize and advance their knowledge base in engineering, and earn higher salaries.
 Engineers with advanced degrees may have more opportunities to gain leadership positions or serve in professional development capacities.

-The Department of Technology Systems at East Carolina University offers two fully online master’s programs —all of which are accredited by ABET.
-ECU also offers an in-person doctoral degree in technology management and occupational safety in partnership with five other universities.
+The Department of Technology Systems at East Carolina University offers two fully online master’s programs and one fully online doctoral degree in technology management and occupational safety—all of which are accredited by ABET.
 Students in these programs learn advanced problem-solving skills and technological decision-making methods applicable to applied engineering research.
-Graduates from these programs are prepared to enter upper-level leadership positions in occupational and technical engineering fields closely related to forensic engineering.
+Graduates from these programs are prepared to enter upper-level leadership positions in fields of occupational and technical engineering which are closely related to forensic engineering.

-Tasks and responsibilities of a typical forensic engineering job description can include:
+Tasks and responsibilities of forensic engineers can include:

 The multidisciplinary field of forensic engineering is unique in that structural failure can happen in various locations.
-While a forensic engineer can be experienced in a variety of areas, having board certification in a specific area can help a candidate gain more professional notoriety and opportunities.
+While a forensic engineer can be experienced in various fields, having board certification in a specific field can help a candidate gain more professional notoriety and opportunities.
 The following board certifications offered by the American Society of Civil Engineers (ASCE) require a minimum of a PE license or foreign equivalent, a master’s degree, and eight years of post-licensure experience in engineering:

 As previously mentioned, the first steps toward earning an engineering license include earning an ABET-accredited bachelor’s degree in engineering, passing the FE exam, gaining four years of documented engineering experience, and passing the PE exam.
-The NCEES offers the FE and PE exams.
+The FE and PE exams are offered by the NCEES.
 It is worth noting that every state has unique requirements for engineers to become licensed, and engineers aspiring to pursue licensure are advised to know the licensure requirements for the states in which they would like to practice as an engineer.

 The American Society of Civil Engineers (ASCE) has resources to help engineers earn professional certification credentials in a specialty area, prepare for exams through specialized courses, and learn about professional development and networking opportunities.